-What do you know about each individual team member?

-What is their individual learning style?

-How do they interact with particular individuals and the group as a whole?

-When and how is this particular team member engaged?
-When is this particular team member disengaged?
+- What do you know about each individual team member? - What is their learning style? - How do they interact with particular individuals and the group as a whole? - When was this particular team member engaged?
+When was this particular team member disengaged?